Back to Blog

 - Measure the workflow after shipping.

-What I would validate next
+What I'd validate next

-The next upgrade I would make is to add a real artifact: screenshot, command output, before/after table, benchmark, source link, or QA note.
-Those details give the page more authority and make it more useful to answer engines.
+The upgrade I'd make to any take like this is a real artifact: a screenshot, command output, a before/after table, a benchmark, a source link, a QA note.
+Those are what give a page authority, and they're what answer engines reward.

-For a shorter post, I would add depth through one tested example rather than filler.
-One good edge case or validation note is more useful than another generic overview.
+For a shorter post I'd add depth through one tested example, not filler.
+One good edge case beats another generic overview every time.

 • One real example from the workflow.